By Lucky Kiine Esq.

 ‘…for the first time, a way for one Internet user to transfer a unique piece of digital property to another Internet user, such that the transfer is guaranteed to be safe and secure, everyone knows that the transfer has taken place, and nobody can challenge the legitimacy of the transfer.
 The consequences of this breakthrough are hard to overstate.’

-Nakamoto’s Bitcoin Protocol, the first and most popularized example of a Blockchain Technology, described it as a combination of three powerful technologies:
+In Nakamoto’s Bitcoin Protocol, the first and most popularized example of the Blockchain Technology was described as the combination of three powerful technologies:

 - A distributed Ledger: A database shared between multiple actors with ‘read’ and ‘write’ permissions;